natew/reactor-demo/README.md

-Reactor is an experimental isomorphic app using React, eventually with Meteor.
+Reactor is an experimental isomorphic app using React.
 The goal is to have it be a nice skeleton for people starting out creating full-featured React apps.

 ## Learn more